aridoza/foundational-java/java-basics/data-types-and-variables-lesson/README.md

 ## Introduction: Primitives vs. Objects (10 mins)

 Before we get into Strings, let's take a step back.
-Have you noticed that all the data types we've used so far begin with a lowercase letter?
+Have you noticed all the data types we've used so far begin with a lowercase letter?
 What do you notice about the `String` data type?

-What's the difference?
 Do you notice it begins with a capital letter?

 This is a naming convention used to distinguish between primitive and object data types.
-Primitive types always start with a lowercase letter (e.g., `int`, `double`, `boolean`), while classes start with an uppercase letter (e.g., `String`, `Integer`).
+Primitive types always start with a lowercase letter (e.g., `int`, `double`, `boolean`), while objects start with an uppercase letter (e.g., `String`, `Integer`).

 **Primitive data types** are **pass by value**.
 Using a primitive as a parameter is like writing a number on a Post-it note and handing it off. `int a = 1;` is a **copy** of the numeric data, not a reference to where the data is stored.